uwo-omich/uwo-omich.github.io/README.md

 # Shipbuilding prices

+The only thing I hate is to procure UWC parts and consumables from merchant chat even if I given with 3x amount of ducats for doing it.

 | Service | Materials required from customer | Price (mil. ducats) | Price (CTs)|
 | :--- | :--- | ---: | ---: |
 |**Grading**|